oracle-livelabs/database-maa/zdm-physical-online-with-backup/migrate-db/migrate-db.md

 3. Prepare a response file.

-   Below is a sample response file which you can use for ZDM Physical Offline Migration.
+   Below is a sample response file which you can use for ZDM Physical Online Migration.

     ```text
     <copy>